I researched how to write a successful blog post, so you don't have to.

 The first thing, when starting something new, is an idea or a spark of an idea.
-And if you can imagine how it could look like you can build/write/market it.
+If you can imagine, how it could look like you can build/write/market it.

 When you think about a blog post: what would you would like to read about?
 Or what topics are you interested in?
-This would indeed require some reseach.
+This would indeed require some research.
 If you don't want to do an extensive research on something new, write about topics you already know.
-If you already are working as a Software Developer, write about what you do in a normal working day or a challenge you recently solved or an exiting side project.
+If you already are working as a Software Developer, write about what you do in a normal working day or, a challenge you recently solved or, an exiting side project.
 The possibilities are endless.

 If you have doubts and question yourself like There is already content out there about this! or It is not interesting enough. or Why should somebody read this?.
 Don't worry.
 If you are just starting out with your blog, like me, don't let any doubts stop you.

 If your topic has been written about, add your own perspective or add your own comment on it.
 If you think it's not interesting enough, I am sorry to say this, but you simply don't know.
 Maybe some of your future readers haven't read about it?
-And if you would read your own blog post, then I can assure you, that somebody else will read it.
+If you would, read your own blog post, then I can assure you, that somebody else will read it.